tuxor1337/firedict/README.md

 second.
 Like this firedict can't possibly keep up with any dictionary app out there.

+8. Last modifications brought a slight improvement in performance.
+But still, the UI doesn't feel smooth enough (word lookup should be significantly faster).

 ![screenshot0](https://raw.github.com/tuxor1337/firedict/master/screen0.png "drawer") #
 ![screenshot1](https://raw.github.com/tuxor1337/firedict/master/screen1.png "list of matches")